eosc-sq/ensure-sq/docs/papers-selection.md

 ### https://digital.csic.es/handle/10261/214441

 ### Review

+No, if we are focusing on capturing software quality criteria.
+Yes, if we are expanding the scope to include also the criteria when the software goes into operation (becomes a service)

+This paper attempts to provide an initial approach to Service Quality Assurance by placing the emphasis on the programmatic assessment of the quality conventions, i.e. compiled builds on the DevOps culture.
+It refers to paper #151 that facilitate the usability and reliability of services.

 | Paper_id | Name | Definition | Qualitative/Quantitative | Targeted to SW | Reviewer | Comment |
 | :------: | :--: | :--------: | :----------------------: | :------------: | :------: | :-----: |